melasistema/redis-blog/README.md

 *   **User Authentication:** Secure login for administrators.
 *   **Dashboard Overview:** A central landing page for quick access to administrative functions.
+*   **"Create Draft" Workflow:** Start a new post with a single click, which instantly creates a draft and redirects to the editor.
 *   **Manage Posts:**
     *   View a paginated list of all blog posts.
     *   Responsive table design for optimal viewing on all screen sizes.
-    *   **Edit Posts:** Modify existing blog posts with a web-based editor, including Markdown support for content.
+    *   **Edit Posts:** Modify content, metadata, and **upload images** through an integrated interface.
-    *   **Delete Posts:** Securely remove blog posts directly from the UI.
+    *   **Delete Posts:** Securely remove blog posts and their associated images directly from the UI.
 *   **Consistent Navigation:** Easy access back to the main dashboard and a clear logout option, available across all admin pages.

 This web-based interface complements the CLI tools, offering a convenient alternative for content management.